Parchman Farm (song): Mose Allison version

 In 1957, Mose Allison recorded "Parchman Farm" for his album Local Color.
 Although it is inspired by White's song, Allison uses a different arrangement and some new lyrics.
 In pondering his detention in the first verse, the singer claims "I ain't never done no man no harm"; however, by the last he admits "all I did was shoot my wife".
 The song is performed by a trio with Allison on vocal and piano, backed by Addison Farmer on bass and Nick Stabulas on drums.
 It is an uptempo song, which gains even greater momentum through modulation in the second verse.

 "Parchman Farm" is one of Allison's best-known songs.
 In 1964, he re-recorded it with some new lyrics as "New Parchman" for The Word from Mose album.
 Heightening the irony, the first verse includes "Sittin' over here on Parchman Farm, the place is loaded with rustic charm".
-"Parchman Farm" since has been recorded by variety of artists.
+"Parchman Farm" since has been recorded by a variety of artists.